MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-work-standard-lines.md

 |**Always Ask**|A notification appears and all existing recurring sales lines are shown so that you can select one.

 ## <a name="to-insert-recurring-sales-lines-on-a-sales-invoice"></a>To insert recurring sales lines on a sales invoice
-If recurring sales lines exist for the customer, you can insert them on all types of sales documents, such as a sales invoice.
-If you have activated the notification in question, you will be informed if recurring sales lines exist.
+If recurring sales lines exist for the customer, you can insert them, or have them inserted, on all types of sales documents, such as a sales invoice.
+If you have activated the **Always Ask** options, you will be informed if recurring sales lines exist.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Invoices**, and then choose the related link.
 2. Open the sales invoice that you want to insert one or more standard sales lines on.
 3. Choose the **Get Recurring Sales Lines** action.